 While opening probate does tend to hinge more on tangible assets than intangible assets, it is important to remember those in the latter category.
 Intangible assets may include bank accounts, retirement funds, intellectual property and others.
 If your loved one’s estate consists only of intangible assets, it is likely that you can open probate in the county where he or she lived.

 Don’t forget state laws

 The probate laws differ from state to state, so you will certainly want to ensure that you follow state laws when opening probate and carrying out the other associated duties.
-Understandably, you may not have a working knowledge of California state probate laws, but you can enlist the assistance of an attorney who could help you throughout the probate process.
+Understandably, you may not have a working knowledge of California state probate laws, but you can enlist the assistance of the Law Offices of Alice A. Salvo who will help you throughout the probate process.